Creating an effective stakeholder engagement strategy

 To understand your stakeholder’s motivations, you must first know who they are.
 It can be helpful to divide stakeholders into four groups:

-These people are key players you must work collaboratively with to make decisions.
-They have a direct professional and financial interest in the project’s success.
+Who they are: Business partners, project managers.
+They are the key players you must work collaboratively with to make decisions due to their professional and financial interest in the project’s success.

 Beware of: Personal biases, personal agendas, favouritism among employees, resistance to change.